Detailed Biography

 In March 2015, at the request of Archbishop Bernardito Auza, Apostolic Nuncio and Permanent Observer of the Holy See to the United Nations in New York, he was assigned by Bishop Edgar da Cunha to serve as Attaché, Director of Special Events, Director of the Internship Program and communication specialist at the Holy See’s Permanent Observer Mission, through February 2022.
 He likewise served as Executive Director of the Path to Peace Foundation, in service of the Holy See Mission, during his tenure.

-In August 2022, with the permission of Bishop da Cunha, he was appointed by Cardinal Timothy Dolan of New York as Catholic Chaplain to Columbia University and to the newly founded Thomas Merton Institute for Catholic Life at Columbia.
+In August 2022, with the permission of Bishop da Cunha, he was appointed by Cardinal Timothy Dolan of New York as Catholic Chaplain to Columbia University and to the newly founded Thomas Merton Institute for Catholic Life at Columbia, where he served until December 2024.

 He writes for various Catholic publications, including a monthly editorial for The Anchor and frequent articles for The National Catholic Register.
 He has appeared frequently on various Catholic radio programs, including The Good Catholic Life, The Drew Mariani Program, Catholic Answers Live and others.
 He was an on-site commentator on Raymond Arroyo’s Conclave Crew for EWTN’s coverage of the conclave that elected Pope Francis, where he also appeared each day on the BBC and wrote an 18-part daily column for The New Bedford Standard Times.
 In 2023, he served as onsite commentator for EWTN’s coverage of the funeral of Pope Benedict XVI.